vk4tmz/ka9q-radio-misc/README.md

     I've also set it up similar to 'WebSDR.org' with small sections / bands available to monitor using PhantomSDR and/or SDR++.
 For most other common voice channels / frequencies (ie HF Marine, AIR etc) they are being monitored using ka9q-radio's monitor utility.

-* RTLSDR Dongles - I've currently have then monitoring the 156-158 and 160-162 regions of the VHF Marine band.
+* RTLSDR Dongles
+    I've currently have then monitoring the 156-158 and 160-162 regions of the VHF Marine band.
 Because these are channelised its been a breeze to set up and monitor the channels I want using ka9q-radio's 'monitor' utility.

-    Before following my notes below checkout my repo:
+Before following my notes please checkout my repo (nb. most of the commands assume that its checked out under '~/tools'.
+Please feel free to change this to your liking but just know most of the commands / path do reference ~/tools):

 ```